On the Non-Identifiability of Steering Vectors in Large Language Models: Abstract

 \section{Abstract}

 Activation steering methods are widely used to control large language model (LLM) behavior and are often interpreted as revealing meaningful internal representations.
-This interpretation assumes steering directions are identifiable and uniquely recoverable from input–output behavior.
+This interpretation assumes that steering directions are identifiable and uniquely recoverable from input--output behavior.
 We show that, under white-box single-layer access, steering vectors are fundamentally non-identifiable due to large equivalence classes of behaviorally indistinguishable interventions.
-Empirically, we show that orthogonal perturbations achieve near-equivalent efficacy with negligible effect sizes across multiple models and traits.
-Critically, we show that the non-identifiability is a robust geometric property that persists across diverse prompt distributions.
-These findings reveal fundamental interpretability limits and highlight the need for structural constraints beyond behavioral testing to enable reliable alignment interventions.\footnote{Code: \url{https://github.com/sohv/non-identifiability}}
+Empirically, we find that orthogonal perturbations achieve near-equivalent efficacy with negligible effect sizes across multiple models and traits, with pre-trained semantic classifiers confirming equivalence at the output level.
+We estimate null-space dimensionality via SVD of activation covariance matrices and validate that equivalence holds robustly throughout the operationally relevant steering range.
+Critically, we show that non-identifiability is a robust geometric property that persists across diverse prompt distributions.
+These findings reveal fundamental interpretability limits and highlight the need for structural constraints beyond behavioral testing to enable reliable alignment interventions.